iTwin/itwinjs-core/README.md

 ## Contribution

-If you have questions, or wish to contribute to iTwin.js, see our [Contributing guide](./CONTRIBUTING.md).
+### Build Instructions

+The following instructions will quickly set the repo up for you to edit the source code and contribute:

+1. Clone the repository locally
+2. Install dependencies: `rush install`
+3. Clean: `rush clean`
+4. Build source: `rush build`
+5. Run tests: `rush cover`

+For more information on our contributing guidelines and FAQs, see our [Contributing guide](./CONTRIBUTING.md).

 ## Licensing